 According to the Centers for Disease Control and Prevention, about 20 percent of children in the United States suffer from a developmental delay or disorder.
 Most of the responsibility to provide therapy services for those high-risk students falls on schools, as dictated by the No Child Left Behind Act.
 In the current situation, where the majority of schools are closed across the country for an indefinite period of time, widespread discussion has begun among educators on how to continue to support these populations of children.

-Just as virtual and remote schooling via webinars, videoconferencing, and phone calls have become the new short-term reality of most of our nation’s youth, so too will child therapy services.
-The implementation of such services is undoubtedly a new challenge with new factors that may not have been considered by school counselors and psychologists, but have become a necessary go-forward plan due to the urgency that many families are facing.
+Just as distance learning via webinars, videoconferencing, and phone calls have become the new short-term reality of most of our nation’s youth, so too will child therapy services.
+The implementation of teletherapy is undoubtedly a new challenge with new factors that may not have been considered by high school counselors and psychologists, but have become a necessary go-forward plan due to the urgency that many families are facing.